 Once we have succeeded in doing this, we can pay attention to the one component we are looking to transcribe and learn to play.

-The only way to improve this area is that same old simple truth for most things, and one that will be echoed in other articles on the site – practice.
+The only way to improve this area is that same old simple truth for most things, and one that will be echoed in other articles on the site: practice.
 Sounds onerous?
-Well, it needn’t be, as in this instance, your practice is no worse than having to listen to a series of your favourite songs, picking out and listening to only one instrument as best you possibly can.
+Well, it needn’t be, as in this instance, your practice is no worse than having to listen to a series of your favourite songs, picking out and listening to only one instrument as best you possibly can, making transcribing a breeze!

 Focusing on guitar, begin by listening to how many independent guitar parts there may be present in a song.
 There can be a multitude, each being played in different ways: An acoustic strumming the principle chords, an acoustic picking the notes from a chord, an acoustic playing a single note melody………And on it goes for the electric too: A chordal, strumming guitar, an overdriven guitar doing the same, perhaps one picking notes from the chord, in unison with the acoustic, a single note melody guitar, the lead, solo guitar for that ripping middle section with the face-melting licks!
-Each can come and go in a song, so being able to spot the changes and what little differences occur within a song due to a guitar’s behaviour is key.
+Each can come and go in a song, so being able to spot the changes and what little differences occur within a song that may be as a result of what a guitar is doing is key.

 Get Under the Hood